diogo-mustachio-barros/diogo-mustachio-barros.github.io/_posts/2023-08-24-freest-try-it.md

   - CSS
 ---

-FreeST was previously available in two places: [RSS](rss) and [TryIt](old-tryit).
+FreeST was previously available in two places: [RSS][rss] and [TryIt][old-tryit].
 RSS was general
     information and downloads, while the TryIt page was a way of trying FreeST online without the need to install any tools (such as Stack or Haskell).

-Recently, we decided to 'move out' to [GitHub](freest-lang-github), and thus, create a
+Recently, we decided to 'move out' to [GitHub][freest-lang-github], and thus, create a
-    [new page](freest-lang) with new and improved features.
+    [new page][freest-lang] with new and improved features.
 It was implemented using Jekyll and served through GitHub Pages.
-The RSS page is now 'outdated', but the same cannot be said for the [TryIt](old-tryit) page.
+The RSS page is now 'outdated', but the same cannot be said for the [TryIt][old-tryit] page.
 We work around this by adding a link to it in the new website, but it is desirable to have them together so that visitors do not need to toggle between websites.